 Allen was talking about life in general, but his advice could be the golden rule of small business marketing, too.
 Between social media, blogging platforms, and email, you have so many ways to reach your customers.
 But… you’re also busy.

 You don’t have time to do everything, so it’s critical you prioritize the channels that will have the greatest impact (rather than trying to be everywhere all the time.)
-This post will help you narrow down your marketing options so you can focus what works best for you and your audience.
+This post will help you narrow down your marketing strategy so you can focus on what works best for you and your audience.

 The internet, just like real life, requires different etiquette in different places.
 The way you talk (and what you talk about) at work is different from your bar banter on Friday night.

 To get phenomenal results on social media, you need to understand the voice for the platform you’re on.